 The Metropolitan Cathedralo of the Assuption of the oust Blessed Virgin Mary into Heaven - how's that for a handle? is as gigantic as its name: 109m long, 59m wide and 65m high.
 It was built on top of the Aztec sacred area near the Templo Mayor which was the Spanish plan, to wipe out the Indigenous beliefs with Catholicism.
 It was built in parts from 1573 to 1813-

-The Altar of Forgiveness is located in the front of the central nave and it's the first thing you see upon entering-
+The Altar of Forgiveness is located in the front of the central nave and it's the first thing you see on entering-

 On the frames of the paintings are wooden archangels without wings from 1685-